An entire page about me.

 Sometimes it helps to pretend you’re saying “Harvey” with a British accent.

 What we talk about around here.

 Presence.
-But the kind that’s silly and delight-filled.
+Except!
+The kind that’s silly and delight-filled.
 Playful presence.
-I think we often want to turn “mindfulness” into this heavy, drab, fraught Thing I Should Probably Be Doing.
-Which is kind of tragic because presence can be hilarious.
-And fun.
+I think we often turn “mindfulness” into this heavy, fraught Thing I Should Probably Be Doing.
+Pretty tragic because presence can be fun, presence can be thrilling.

-We’re lovingly bringing attention to things that don’t always get enough — or any — attention.
-We dissolve stuck and rewrite patterns.
-And we make it fun:
+We bring attention to things that don’t always get enough love.
+We dissolve stuck and rewrite patterns:

 See also: Whee!
 The People for what the people who hang out here tend to be like.

 1) I agreed to let Colleen ask me questions for 50-for-50.

 2) TJ got me to reveal 30 Things I Love Right Now.

 3) And this is from several years ago: fewer-than-33-things about me.